Munstas/OrientaApp/README.md

 # OrientaApp
-Android map app with high contrast colors and click confirmation for visually impaired people where you can create profiles and paths with text to speach to ease locomotion.
+AndroidStudio map app with high contrast colors and click confirmation for visually impaired people where you can create profiles and paths with text to speach to ease locomotion.
 Also there is a help button that automatically calls an emergency contact on the phone.
 Currently there's two set paths that complete automatically.